Azure/ResourceModules/docs/wiki/TestingDesign.md

   4. API management: This resource is leveraged by all [api management services].
       >**Note**: This resource has a global scope name.
   5. Application insight: This resource is leveraged by the [machine learning service] resource.
+  6. AVD host pool: This resource is leveraged by the [AVD application group] resource.
+  7. Recovery services vault: This resource is leveraged by the [virtual machine] resource when backup is enabled.

 **Fifth level resources**: This group of resources has a dependency on one or more resources in the groups above.
 Resources in this group can be deployed in parallel.